FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 A drug interaction can be enough to cause severe and even fatal adverse effects.

 The number of marketted drugs is always growing, as the number of prescribed drugs per patient.
 Our knowledge of the potential interactions is also each year more acute.
 The number of possible interactions is quickly growing: computerized processing of interactions is a much needed tool to help practitioners in their day-to-day practice.

-??Use elderly persons instead of older people?? -> "elderly" (not elderly people) is the MeSH term for old people.

 When FreeMedForms was started a special attention was paid to DDI management.
 We identified non-conflicting sources freely available and compiled them into one unique database.